-We change our schedule.
-We get up early in the morning to finish most of our tour program before mid-day.
+We start early in the morning to finish most of our tour program before mid-day.
 Then we take an extra-long lunch break.
 We relax in the shade until the heat of the day passed.
-In the late afternoon, we continue our tour until the sun sets.
-After sunset temperatures drop fast.
-This enables us to enjoy pleasant evenings and a good night sleep under the stars.
+In the late afternoon, we continue our tour until sunset.
+After the sunset, temperatures drop fast, which enables us to enjoy pleasant evenings and a good night’s sleep.

-Do you want to experience Wadi Rum desert in summer?
+Do you want to experience the Wadi Rum desert in the summer?
 Book your tour now!